NWils98/hypergraph-epidemic-sensitivity/README.md

 -   computes intermediate diagnostics
 -   stores results as compressed archives

-The script expects the STRIDE simulator to be located in the parent directory of the repository:
+The script expects STRIDE to be installed into this repository, with the executable at `bin/stride` and the active configuration at `config/run_default.xml`, as described below.

-    ../stride

 The simulator produces daily agent state files that are processed by the pipeline.